 In many ways, I meet the INTP stereotypes, literally to a T. Logic guides most of my decisions.
 I’ve been called “critical” more times than I can count.
 Video games and virtual worlds are much more comfortable for me than the actual world.
 And from school to work, I have long been shot with the accusation that I’m “not meeting my potential.”

 (What’s your personality type?
-Take a free personality assessment.)
+We recommend this free personality assessment.)

 1. Significant others call me “confusing.”

-They say communication is key to relationships and yet that has probably been the one thing I struggle with the most.
-When I begin to feel emotions in a relationship, I tend to keep them to myself, hoping that through my actions the other person will simply “figure it out.”
+They say communication is key to relationships, and yet that has probably been the one thing I’ve struggled with the most.
+When I begin to feel emotions in a relationship, anything from anger to love, I tend to keep them to myself, hoping that through my actions the other person will simply “figure it out.”
 Many times, however, that has left me in situations where I and the other person are on completely different pages.

 2. I’m comfortable with chaos.

-INTPs rarely live their lives in an overly structured or organized manner.
+INTPs rarely live their lives in a structured or organized manner.
 I myself am often absent-minded to a fault and hardly take notice of a mess even if I am living in it.
 For my entire life, there has always been a large pile of clothes, shoes, and other things on my bedroom floor.
 Mundane tasks, such as cleaning and organizing, just feel impossible if not unnecessary.

 3. My authenticity is often questioned.

 For example, once on a date, I brought up that I spend a good amount of time playing my PS4.
 When we got back to his place, he handed me his Xbox controller and told me to “prove my self-proclaimed gaming skills.”
-To say the least, I never went out with him again.
+It was obvious that he didn’t believe that I, a woman, could also be an avid gamer.
 Yes, I enjoy videos games.
 No, I do not just say that to appeal to men.
-And no, I am not going to prove myself to anyone.
+To say the least, I never went out with him again.

-4. Self-care just isn’t a top priority.
+4. Hair and makeup aren’t a top priority.

 5. Relating to other females is a challenge.

 Making conversation around the office or at social events is something that I’ve never quite fully understood.
 I’m terrible at small talk.
 I can’t see the point of it, nor am I able to think of trivial questions with ease.
-The best approach I’ve learned is to copy the conversation starters I’ve heard from others.
-“Nice shoes, where did you get them?” is one of my main go-to phrases.
-And while it might seem like it, no, I am not a robot.
+At times, this has made it challenging to make new friends, especially female friends.

-While dating or being a friend to an INTP might seem like a challenge, there are some perks.
+While dating or being a friend to an INTP might seem like a challenge, there are actually lots of perks.
 Getting us out of the solitude of our bedrooms might take some work, but, if you can, we love to engage in stimulating conversations.
 We don’t demand much of people, we’re easy-going, and what many don’t expect is that INTPs truly appreciate affection.
 Take the time to let us get comfortable with you before writing us off, because we’re worth the effort.